sircharlo/meeting-media-manager/PROGRESS.md

 - [X] Present media: Support for external display
 - [X] Test: Make sure light mode looks good as well

-## In Progress

-- Nothing at the moment

 ## Known Bugs without immediate fix

 - Volume animation on musicFadeOut does not work

 ## Bug Fixes

-- Setting custom media background works instantly
 - Correctly set app icon for Linux
 - Download markers for sign language when adding a song with the song picker
+- Setting custom media background works instantly

 ## New Features